Towards Generalising Neural Implicit Representations: Experiments

 \subsection{Datasets}

 We perform our experiments on a number of datasets.
-The original dataset from \citet{mescheder2019occupancy} is the subset of ShapeNetCore\cite{shapenet2015} from \citet{choy20163d}.
+The original dataset (hereafter Choy) from \cite{mescheder2019occupancy} is the subset of ShapeNetCore\cite{shapenet2015} from \cite{choy20163d}.
 We also make use of ModelNet40\cite{wu2015modelnet} for further classification experiments and ShapeNetPart\cite{yi2016scalable} for our segmentation experiments.
-Data pre-processing pipelines were accelerated with GNU Parallel\cite{tange2011parallel}.
+Data pre-processing was accelerated with GNU Parallel\cite{tange2011parallel}.

 We limit our experiments to datasets with similar properties to those used in \cite{mescheder2019occupancy}, as we are not seeking to validate the specific implicit representation format we are using, rather the benefits of more feature rich encodings.
 This means that we do not consider larger scale datasets such as Stanford3D\cite{armeni20163d} that our chosen method might struggle with.
 We leave this to future experiments with other methods such as \cite{Peng2020convoccupancy} or \cite{chabra2020deep} that are better able to reconstruct larger scenes.